The cost of cuts

 We will be gathering evidence from disabled people, our research, and our frontline services to show the real impact of potential changes.
 Our campaign will highlight why disability benefits like PIP are essential and what needs to change to better support disabled people.

 Life costs more when you’re disabled - thousands of pounds for mobility aids, home adaptations, and sky high energy bills just to stay warm and out of pain.
 Cutting benefits would deal a catastrophic blow to disabled people’s lives.
-The Chancellor has a choice.
+The Chancellor had a choice.
 Cut benefits and increase poverty or invest in an equal future.
+The government must listen to disabled people and think again.
+Don’t ignore the cost of cuts.

 Scope is here to help

-We know media reports and speculation about disability benefit changes are worrying for many disabled people.
+We know the news about disability benefit changes are worrying for many disabled people.

 If you are worried about benefits, Scope is here to help.